f41ardu/TelloProcessing/README.md

 ## Introduction

-This is the seed of a collection collection of Processing-based sample code that interact with the Ryze Tello drone.
+This is the seed of a collection of Processing-based sample code that interact with the Ryze Tello drone.

 If you are not familar with Processing check https://processing.org first.